 Click here to download this guidance in PDF format.

-Some states and local governments are requiring the wearing of masks in public places.
-Some are recommending but not mandating masks; others are requiring or recommending masks for certain types of businesses and/or in certain locations.
-Some states have not issued specific guidelines about the wearing of masks.
+Many states and local governments now require the wearing of masks in public places.
+Though some states have not enacted a statewide mandate, most of them still recommend masks in public, in certain types of businesses, and/or in certain locations.
 Make sure that you are aware of the laws and mandates in your state/local area.

 Legality and the Americans with Disabilities Act

-Businesses can also require customers/visitors to wear face masks when mandated by state or local law.
-Requiring visitors to wear masks when not mandated by state or local law can be murkier.
-In these cases, it is recommended that you seek legal guidance if your museum plans to require the wearing of masks for visitors.
+Based on guidance from the CDC recommending face masks, businesses—including museums—may require customers/visitors to wear face masks.
+State or local mandates may support the enforcement of such policies.
+If your state or local government has not mandated mask wearing in public, it is recommended that you seek legal guidance around the enforcement of your policy.
 As with policies for employees, be mindful of ADA implications.
-Note that the ADA does allow restrictions when an individual would pose a “direct threat” to the health or safety of others; the EEOC has stated that “based on guidance of the CDC and public health authorities as of March 2020, the COVID-19 pandemic meets the direct threat standard.”
-Consider using language in your policy that reflects the CDC recommendations for who should and who should not wear a mask (e.g., “This requirement does not apply to children under the age of 2 or to individuals who are unable to wear a face-covering due to a medical condition”).
-The National Law Review provides additional information on ADA considerations for businesses requiring face masks for customers/visitors.
+Consider using language in your policy that reflects the CDC recommendations for who should and who should not wear a mask (e.g., “This requirement does not apply to children under the age of 2 or to individuals who are unable to wear a face covering due to a medical condition”).
+The National Law Review and the Southeast ADA Center and Burton Blatt Institute (BBI) at Syracuse University provide additional information on ADA considerations for businesses requiring face masks for customers/visitors.

 Training on proper use of masks

-Whether mandating or recommending face coverings, be sure to offer your employees training in how to properly wear and clean their masks (see CDC guidance).
+Whether mandating or recommending face coverings, be sure to offer your employees training on how to properly wear and clean masks (see CDC guidance).

-Transparent face covers are often helpful for individuals who are deaf or hard-of-hearing and rely on lipreading.
-If your museum requires face masks for employees, keep this in mind for staff members who interact regularly with members of the public, and if you have individuals who are deaf or hard-of-hearing on your team.
+Transparent face coverings can be helpful for individuals who identify as Deaf or hard-of-hearing and rely on lipreading.
+If your museum requires face masks for employees, keep this in mind for staff members who interact regularly with members of the public and if you have individuals who identify as Deaf or hard-of-hearing on your team.

 Equity and racial implications